MananJiwnani/IITISOC-website/README.md

                            /vacancies page.
 - **Tenant Management**: Owners can view tenants through the /my_tenants page.
 - **Tenant Portal**: Portal for tenants to view the properties bought rent by them, details of their owners.

+## Possible Improvements

+- **Enhanced Search and Filtering System**: Add more criteria such as property type, number of bedrooms, and additional amenities.
+- **Automated Maintenance Requests**: Allow tenants to submit maintenance requests with automated notifications to property owners.
+- **Improved Security Features**: Add two-factor authentication (2FA) and conduct regular security audits.
+Multilingual Support: Add support for multiple languages.
+- **User Feedback System**: Integrate a system for user feedback and issue reporting.

 ## Conclusion